 6. Respect each other’s time.
 Be on time, leave on time and don’t abuse someone’s generosity by scheduling too many meetings, unless it’s a mutually agreed upon goal.

 7. Ask for referrals.
 Networking is about connecting and sharing connections.
 If your contact was gracious enough to share referrals, follow through on contacting them shows respect.

 8. Stay positive.
 Even if you’ve been fired, terminated or facing a work challenge, this is not the time for dumping your woes on others.
 Focus on the positive and you will leave a positive impression.

 9. Say “thanks” and “thanks” again.
 Thank them for their time, and send them a handwritten thank you note after your meeting.

 10. Offer to help.
 Remember, networking is intended to create a platform for mutually beneficial growth while making people feel good and connected in the process.
-So look for opportunities to offer something of value in return.
+So, extend an offer to help and look for opportunities to offer something of value in return.

 And remember, even the most introverted of individuals can build an authentic and engaging networking strategy.
 Matthew Pollard, Business Coach and Global Speaker has built his empire on helping the very shyest of individuals overcome their networking fears.
 Check out his book The Introvert’s Edge.

 I hope this article provided you with a few applicable ideas for successfully building your network.
 I would be honored if you shared this on social media.
 And speaking of sharing, please share your own ideas and experiences below.
 Together we can build a happier career community that focuses on supporting each others success. – Be Career Happy, Coach Kim